omardoescode/omardoescode/README.md

 - [huff](https://github.com/omardoescode/Huffman-Compression):  A Tool to compress and uncompress text files using an implementation of the huffman tree

 ## 📋 Some facts:
-1. Student at Egypt University of Informatics
+1. I use arch btw
-2. Fun fact: I use arch btw (🤓)
+2. Student at Egypt University of Informatics